 Category Archives: Model Flying

-Here I want to show you my version of the SIG-Riser sailplane.
+Here I want to show you my version of the SIG-Riser model sailplane.

-The building instructions were straight foreward, so I put the plane together in very short time.
-When it was time to build the tail, I decided to make a change.
+The building instruction was straight foreward, so I put the plane together in very short time.
+When it was time to build the vertical and horizontal stabilizers, I decided to make a change.
 I was convinced that the normal cross tail would be to heavy.
 So I changed it to a V-tail.
 I set the opening angle between the two sides to 120 degrees and extended their length by 15 percent to get enough area in the vertical projection.
 I hoped that nevertheless enough controllability was given.
 The maiden flight should show it.

 The plans for the model included an extra sheet for the installation of spoilers.
 Unfortunately, the material for this was not included in the kit.
 As I wanted to use two separate servos for the two wing sides, I had to think about a different way how to control the spoilers.
 Now they are hinged at the front edge with plastic tape and pushed up directly by the servo horns.
 Small magnets hold them down in the retracted position.

-The wing and the tail feathers were covered with transparent OraLight.
+I covered the wing and the tail feathers with transparent OraLight.
 White on the top and red and blue on the bottom.
 The fuselage was just painted with clear lacquer.
-Despite of the lighter tail, a lot of ballast was still needed in the nose of the model to get the right center of gravity.
+Despite of the lighter tail, a lot of ballast was still needed in the nose of the model to put the center of gravity in the right position.
 I decided to use a 2-cell LiPo of 2000 mAh combined with a UBEC-device.
 Now, the total flight weight came out at 630 g (~22 oz).
 So, this model seems to be more suitable for stronger winds.

 For the high start a special rubber is required, which is extended with a fishing line.
 For this I made a wooden drum from a kit which was provided by Modellbau Claus Thiele.